Meta descriptions are almost invisible.

 At first glance, meta descriptions seem like a tiny detail in the grand scheme of SEO and website optimization.
 But don’t mistake their small size with insignificance.
 They play an extremely important role in multiple areas of search.
 This includes:

-• SEO benefits.
+- SEO benefits.
 While Google claims that meta descriptions do not count as a ranking factor within the Google ranking algorithm, it’s hard to believe this is 100 percent true.
 (And other search engines certainly use it as a ranking factor in their algorithms.)
 What we do know is that good meta descriptions increase click-throughs and average time on site.
 So, if nothing else, they have an indirect impact on search rankings.

-• Organic ad exposure.
+- Organic ad exposure.
 Even if somebody doesn’t click on your search results, they may read it and/or subconsciously process the text.
 In this sense, it acts as organic ad exposure.
 (People pay top dollar to serve snippets via Google AdWords.
 The meta description of an organic result acts very much like an ad.
 Use it wisely!)

 When the topic of meta descriptions arises, we inevitably hear people ask about “meta keywords.”
 But the truth is that you don’t need to worry about them.
 They’re an outdated element of SEO and Google no longer looks at them.
 Focus your time and energy on meta description instead.

-10 Tips for Writing Effective Meta Descriptions
+10 Tips for Writing Meta Descriptions That Spur Action

-Anyone can write a meta description.
-But if you want to stop using this element of search as filler and transform this valuable real estate into a powerful tool for your brand, you need to learn how to write effective meta descriptions.
+But if you want to stop using this element of search as filler and transform this valuable real estate into a powerful tool for your brand, you need to learn how to write a good meta description.

 1. Keep it to 156 Characters or Less